 On September 5, 2012, the Company entered in to a Term Loan Agreement (the "Term Loan") with Deutsche Bank AG, Cayman Islands Branch (the "Lender") for an initial aggregate amount of \$125,000 in connection with the acquisition of a portfolio of shipping containers subject to direct finance leases.
 On December 17, 2012 the Term Loan was amended to provide for an additional borrowing of \$53,000 which was used in connection with the acquisition of a portfolio of shipping containers subject to operating leases.
 Borrowings under the Term Loan bear interest at either (i) LIBOR plus 3% or (ii) a Base Rate (equal to the higher of the Prime Rate or the Federal Funds Rate, plus 0.50%) plus a spread of 0.25%.
 In addition, an administrative agent fee calculated at a rate of 0.50% per annum is also payable.
 In April 2013, the administrative agent fee rate was reduced to 0.25%.
-In October 2014, the LIBOR spread was reduced to 2.75%.
 All borrowings under the Term Loan as of December 31, 2014 and 2013 were LIBOR based borrowings and the interest rate at December 31, 2014 and 2013 was approximately 2.91% and 3.17%, respectively (exclusive of the administrative agent fee).
-The Term Loan requires monthly payments of interest, administrative agent fees and scheduled amortization payments through its maturity on September 25, 2019.
 The Term Loan is secured by the Company's interest in the shipping containers and related direct finance leases and operating lease agreements.
 Interest expense on the Term Loan for year ended December 31, 2014 and 2013 was \$3,758 and \$5,000, respectively, exclusive of administrative agent fees of \$304 and \$515, respectively.